Restless Chipotle

 For this mole poblano recipe you'll need:

-• A variety of dried chiles - I've linked to the chiles that I used in the recipe but you can adjust the flavor by adjusting the amounts and types of chiles you use.
+2. A variety of dried chiles - You can adjust the flavor by adjusting the amounts and types of chiles you use.
 This comes with experience and practice.

-• Ground cinnamon - I prefer Vietnamese cinnamon but you can use whatever kind you like.
-Some people like to use whole cinnamon sticks.
+14. Ground cinnamon - I prefer Vietnamese cinnamon but you can use whatever kind you like.
+Some people like to use whole cinnamon sticks and then fish them out after.

 🔪 Instructions